jagrit007/Telegram-CloneBot/README.md

 - **BOT_TOKEN** : The telegram bot token that you get from @BotFather
 - **GDRIVE_FOLDER_ID** : This is the folder ID of the Google Drive Folder to which you want to clone.
 - **OWNER_ID** : The Telegram user ID (not username) of the owner of the bot (if you do not have that, send /id to @kelverbot )
+- **AUTHORISED_USERS** : The Telegram user IDs (not username) of people you wish to allow for bot access.It can also be group chat id.
 - **IS_TEAM_DRIVE** : (Optional field) Set to True if GDRIVE_FOLDER_ID is from a Team Drive else False or Leave it empty.
 - **USE_SERVICE_ACCOUNTS**: (Optional field) (Leave empty if unsure) Whether to use service accounts or not.
 For this to work see  "Using service accounts" section below.
 - **INDEX_URL** : (Optional field) Refer to https://github.com/maple3142/GDIndex/ The URL should not have any trailing '/'